AlphaWallet/alpha-wallet-ios/README.md

 Would you like to request a feature?
 Please get in touch with us [Telegram](https://t.me/AlphaWalletGroup), [Twitter](https://twitter.com/AlphaWallet) or through our [community forums](https://community.tokenscript.org/).

-If you’d like to contribute code with a Pull Request, please make sure to follow code submtission guidelines.
+If you’d like to contribute code with a Pull Request, please make sure to follow code submission guidelines.

 ### Spread the word :hatched_chick: